 High-risk medical devices must have an ARTG entry for each device (with the unique product identifier).
 Lower risk devices can have multiple similar devices included under one ARTG entry (a ‘kind of medical device').
 As the application fee is payable per ARTG entry and the value of the fee is higher for higher risk medical devices, higher risk medical devices are associated with higher overall costs.

 Approval for each medical device is exclusive to the sponsor applying for inclusion, so approval for one sponsor cannot be used by other sponsors, even where the medical device is identical (however devices can be distributed by multiple distributors on behalf of the same sponsor).

-All medical devices must comply with regulatory requirements for quality, safety and performance, and manufacturers of devices other than the lowest risk must have conformity assessment document, covering an assessment of a manufacturer's quality management system and assessment of design dossiers where applicable, issued by an independent assessment body or trusted overseas regulator (e.g. TGA, European Notified Body, US FDA, etc.).
+All medical devices must comply with regulatory requirements for quality, safety and performance, and manufacturers of devices other than the lowest risk must have conformity assessment document, covering an assessment of a manufacturer's quality management system and assessment of design dossiers, where applicable, issued by an independent assessment body or trusted overseas regulator (e.g. TGA, European Notified Body, US FDA, etc.).

-In addition to the requirement to provide conformity assessment document with an application for ARTG inclusion, the application process also may involve an assessment of other information required by the TGA.
+In addition to the requirement to provide a conformity assessment document with an application for ARTG inclusion, the application process also may involve an assessment of other information required by the TGA.

 Some applications for inclusion of medical devices in the ARTG will undergo an audit assessment.

 - Applications to include certain medical devices in the ARTG must be selected for an application audit - for these compulsory audits an application audit assessment fee is charged.